FlorianxJ/Poorly-programmed-jpg-viewer/README.md

 The result is gonna be the same.

 If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file.

+For the Java version applies the same prinziple, but it can by default also acces